soundpress/RulesOfNYC/docs/c31/index.rst

 *§ 6-09 Appearances.* ::

+(a) A Respondent may appear for a hearing personally or be represented by:

+   (1) an attorney admitted to practice law in New York State, or

+   (2) a representative registered to appear before the Tribunal pursuant to 48 RCNY § 6-23, or

+   (3) any other person authorized by a Respondent to appear at or before the Tribunal on behalf of the Respondent, as set forth in 48 RCNY § 6-23(a).

+(b) A Respondent may appear for a hearing by:

+   (1) Appearing in person or by representative at the place, date, and time scheduled for the hearing.
+Respondent’s appearance is timely if Respondent or Respondent’s representative appears at the scheduled hearing location and is ready to proceed within three (3) hours of the scheduled hearing time for a summons.
+However, a representative or attorney appearing on fifteen (15) or more summonses on a given hearing date must comply with the requirements set forth in 48 RCNY § 6-24 to be considered timely; or

+   (2) Appearing by remote method pursuant to 48 RCNY § 6-10, only where the summons indicates that such opportunity is available to a Respondent.
+Where the summons requires personal appearance, a Respondent must appear pursuant to subsection (1) of this subdivision.

-(a) Where the summons states that a penalty for the cited violation may be paid by mail prior to the scheduled hearing or other applicable date provided, a Respondent may admit to the violation charged and pay the penalty in the manner and by the time directed by the summons.
+(c) Where the terms of a summons authorize a Respondent to do so, a Respondent may also appear by admitting the violation charged on the summons and paying the penalty for the cited violation in the manner and by the time directed in the summons.
 Payment in full is deemed an admission of liability and no further hearing or appeal will be allowed.

-(b) A Respondent may appear for a hearing by:

-   (1) Appearing in person at the place, date and time scheduled for the hearing; or

-   (2) Sending an authorized representative to appear on behalf of such person at the place, date and time scheduled for the hearing who is:

-      (i) an attorney admitted to practice law in New York State, or

-      (ii) a representative registered to appear before the Tribunal pursuant to 48 RCNY § 6-23, or

-      (iii) any other person, subject to the provisions of 48 RCNY § 6-23; or

-   (3) Appearing pursuant to 48 RCNY § 6-10, when the opportunity to appear remotely is offered by the Tribunal, unless the summons specifies that a Respondent must appear in person at a hearing.
+(d) Current Owner of a Property.

-(c) In addition to the persons allowed to appear in paragraph (b), the current owner of a property may appear on behalf of the prior owner of the property, if the summons:
+   (1) Notwithstanding the foregoing, if a prior owner of a property is named on the summons, the current owner of a property may appear on behalf of the prior owner if the summons:

-   (1) names the prior owner,

-   (2) is a premises-related violation, and
+      (A) involves a premises-related violation, and

-   (3) was issued after title to the property was transferred.
+      (B) was issued after title to the property was transferred to the current owner.

-   However, the current property owner may only appear for the purposes of presenting a deed indicating when title passed.
-The current owner of the property may only present a defense on the merits if the current owner agrees to substitute him or herself for the prior owner, waiving all defenses based on service.
+   (2) The current property owner may appear for purposes of presenting a deed and indicating when title passed.

+   (3) The current owner of the property may also present a defense on the merits of the charge only if the current owner agrees to substitute him or herself for the prior owner and waives all defenses based on service.

-(d) Failure to Appear by Respondent.
-A Respondent's failure to appear at the scheduled time or to make a timely request to reschedule pursuant to 48 RCNY § 6-05 constitutes a default to the charges, and subjects the Respondent to penalties in accordance with 48 RCNY § 6-20.
+(e) Failure to Appear by Respondent.
+A Respondent’s failure to appear timely pursuant to subsection (1) of subdivision (b) of this section, or to make a timely request to reschedule pursuant to 48 RCNY § 6-05, constitutes a default and subjects the Respondent to penalties in accordance with 48 RCNY § 6-20.

+(f) Notwithstanding any other provision of this section, attorneys or registered representatives who appear on fifteen (15) or more summonses on a given hearing date must comply with the requirements set forth in 48 RCNY § 6-24.
+Failure to do so constitutes a default and subjects the Respondent to penalties in accordance with 48 RCNY § 6-20.

-(e) A Petitioner may appear for a hearing through an authorized representative at the place, date and time scheduled for the hearing or by other remote methods when the opportunity to do so is offered by the Tribunal.
+(g) A Petitioner may appear for a hearing through an authorized representative at the place, date and time scheduled for the hearing or by remote methods when the opportunity to do so is offered by the Tribunal.
+If Petitioner elects to appear at the Tribunal, Petitioner’s appearance for a hearing is considered timely if Petitioner is ready to proceed within thirty (30) minutes of the timely appearance by Respondent.

-(f) Failure to Appear by Petitioner.
-If a Petitioner fails to appear at the scheduled place, date and time, the hearing may proceed without the Petitioner.
+(h) Failure to Appear by Petitioner.
+If Petitioner fails timely to appear at the scheduled place, date and time, pursuant to subdivision (g) of this section, the hearing may proceed without the Petitioner.

-(g) Discretionary Intervention.
-Any person may move for discretionary intervention.
-The Hearing Officer, taking into account the need to conduct an orderly, expeditious and fair hearing, may permit such intervenor if good cause is shown or if the intervenor is in a position to assist in the proof or defense of the proceeding.
-Such intervenor will be allowed to participate in the proceeding as the Hearing Officer may direct.
-In determining the extent of the intervenor's participation, the Hearing Officer will consider the avoidance of unfairness to the parties and the intervenor, and the avoidance of undue delay.
-An intervenor is not a party to the proceeding and has no standing to appeal the Hearing Officer's decision.